-Shot of the Day-I Love You
+Shot of the Day-City Jungle

 No matter how you see NYC its just an amazing city, I was going thru my NY library and I have so many photos to show you guys, here is another one I really like in B&W. What do you think?